Battle for Mosul rages on -- and civilians bear the terrible toll

 "We were eating flour and water."
 She says.
 It was only enough to feed the children, to ease their hunger pains.
 She and her husband stayed without food for four days.

-Also on the front line is a forward field clinic manned by ex-US Army Special Forces soldier Dave Eubanks and his team with the Free Burma Rangers, a non-governmental service organization.
+Also on the front line is a forward field clinic manned by ex-US Army Special Forces soldier Dave Eubank and his team with the Free Burma Rangers, a non-governmental service organization.

 Just days earlier they responded to a call from one of the Iraqi units.

 "They said civilians coming, a lot (of them) shot.
 We got there and a guy came crying, crying, he said, 'My daughter was shot in front of me, her head was blown off.'"
-Eubanks recalled.
+Eubank recalled.

 The field was littered with dozens of bodies massacred by ISIS fighters as they were trying to flee.
 Men, women, young, old.
 Children shot in the face.